William W. Russell: Diplomatic career

 In 1895, he was appointed secretary of the American legation at Caracas in Venezuela, serving until 1904 when he was appointed secretary of the legation and chargé d'affaires ad interim at Panama City (following its separation from Colombia in 1903).
 On March 17, 1904, Russell was appointed by President Theodore Roosevelt as the U.S. Envoy Extraordinary and Minister Plenipotentiary to Colombia.
 He presented his credentials on December 9, 1904, and served until he left his post on May 24, 1905, when "he was summoned to Washington as a witness in the investigation of the charges preferred by Herbert W. Bowen, Minister to Venezuela, against Assistant Secretary of State Loomis."

 On June 21, 1905, President Roosevelt appointed him U.S. Envoy Extraordinary and Minister Plenipotentiary to Venezuela and he was commissioned during a recess of the U.S. Senate.
 He was recommissioned on December 11, 1905, after confirmation.
 Russell was recalled on March 8, 1908.
 Jacob Sleeper, who was serving as chargé d'Affaires ad interim, notified the Government of Venezuela that the United States had severed diplomatic relations with Venezuela on June 20, 1908.
 From August 1908 to January 1909, he was commissioner to the National Ecuadorian Exposition at Quito.
 On March 15, 1909, when diplomatic relations were re-established, Russell presented new credentials and served until he left his post on March 24, 1910.

 On June 24, 1910, he was appointed by President William Howard Taft as the Minister Resident/Consul General to the Dominican Republic and presented his credentials on November 3, 1910.
 On September 5, 1911, he was promoted to Envoy Extraordinary and Plenipotentiary to the Dominican Republic and presented his credentials the same day.
 Russell left his post on March 2, 1913, and was succeeded by James Mark Sullivan until President Woodrow Wilson reappointed Russell to the post on August 16, 1915.
 He was commissioned during a recess of the Senate and presented his credentials on October 7, 1915, before being recommissioned on December 17, 1915, after confirmation.
 Russell left his post on September 12, 1925.

 On September 28, 1925, he received his final diplomatic appointment from President Calvin Coolidge as U.S. Envoy Extraordinary and Minister Plenipotentiary to Siam (Thailand).
 He was commissioned during a recess of the Senate and recommissioned on December 17, 1925, after confirmation.
 He was officially received on January 9, 1926, and served until his retirement, when he left his post on January 7, 1927.

 Russell was awarded the Legion of Honour by the French government in 1907 for handling French interests in Venezuela.
-He was also was honored by the Venezuelan government for his service to the country.
+He was also honored by the Venezuelan government for his service to the country.